MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 This overview describes some high-level concepts related to connectors, and several important considerations to take in to account when setting up your policies or making policy changes.

 ## Connectors
-Connectors, at their most basic level, are strongly-typed representations of restful, application programming interfaces, also known as APIs.
+Connectors, at their most basic level, are strongly typed representations of restful, application programming interfaces, also known as APIs.
 For example, the Power Platform API provides several operations related to functionality in Power Platform admin center.

 :::image type="content" source="media/dlp-ppapi-restapi.png" alt-text="Shows a restful API reference page with optional querystring parameters.":::

-When wrapping the Power Platform API in to a connector, it becomes much easier for makers and citizen developers to utilize the API in their low-code apps, workflows, and chatbots.
+When wrapping the Power Platform API in to a connector, it becomes easier for makers and citizen developers to utilize the API in their low-code apps, workflows, and chatbots.
 For example, the Power Platform for Admins V2 connector is the representation of the Power Platform API and we see the 'Get Recommendations' action is simply drag and dropped on to the flow:

 :::image type="content" source="media/dlp-ppapi-connectorv2.png" alt-text="Shows the connector on a Power Automate workflow.":::

-There are several types of connectors mentioned below, as each has capabilities within data policies.
+There are several types of connectors mentioned in this article, and each has capabilities within data policies.

 ### Certified connectors
 Certified connectors refer to connectors that have undergone rigorous testing and certification processes to ensure they meet Microsoft's standards for security, reliability, and compliance.
-These connectors provide users with a reliable means of integrating with other Microsoft services as well as external services, all while maintaining data integrity and security.
+These connectors provide users with a reliable means of integrating with other Microsoft services and external services, all while maintaining data integrity and security.

 For more information on certified connectors, see [Certification Submission Guidelines](/connectors/custom-connectors/submit-certification).